-Alternative Payroll Covered Period is October 11.
+The borrower received its PPP Loan proceeds on April 20, and the first day of its first pay period following its PPP Loan disbursement is April 26.
+The borrower elects to use the Alternative Payroll Covered Period for purposes of calculating Payroll Costs.
+The first day of the Alternative Payroll Covered Period is April 26 and the last day of the Alternative Payroll Covered Period is June 20 October 11.
 The payroll period that runs from April 26 through May 9 and is paid on May 15 has been incurred and paid during the Alternative Payroll Covered Period and all Payroll Costs for this pay period should be included.
-The final pay period during the Alternative Payroll Covered Period ends on October 11, but is not paid until October 16.
+The final pay period during the Alternative Payroll Covered Period ends on June 20 October 11, but is not paid until June 26 October 16.
 Because the Payroll Costs were incurred during the Alternative Payroll Covered Period and paid on the next regular payroll date, even though that date occurs after the Alternative Payroll Covered Period, all Payroll Costs for this payroll period should be included in the Forgivable Expenses.